darrenhinde/OpenCode-plugin-starter/skills-plugin/README.md

 ## How to Use This Example

 ### 1. Understand the Implementation
-- Read `index.ts` - See how skills are implemented
+- Read `example.ts` - See how skills are implemented
 - Review comments - Understand each section
 - Study the hooks - See how they work together